Rohde-Schwarz/pytest-fluent/README.md

 ### Fixtures

-In order to create your own logger, set up a fixture as follows:
+In order to create your own logger, request a fixture as follows:

 ```python
 def test_my_runtime_log(get_logger):